AsPrisc/Priscilla/_posts/2019-04-10-collaboration.md

 ---
 layout: post
-title: Occluding the eyes in conversation: how do ADHD traits affect visual attention?
-subtitle: Collaboration with Jessica Dawson
+title: Occluding the eyes in a conversation.
+Project Collaboration with Jessica Dawson
 ---

+ADHD